hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 full-size YOLO compile now advances past both resize instances and stops next at the detection-tail Transpose contract.

+The selected full-size YOLO Transpose inventory contains four instances, but they are two different contracts and must not enable a generic Transpose path.
+Operators 197, 214, and 231 use permutation `[0, 3, 1, 2]` to transform
+H10/W10/C144, H20/W20/C144, and H40/W40/C144 detection-head tensors into
+compact channel-major tensors before storage-preserving reshapes to `[1, 144, 100]`, `[1, 144, 400]`, and `[1, 144, 1600]`.
+Each source is the
+channel concatenation of C64 and C80 pointwise-Conv results with identical quantization.
+The constrained lowering may therefore materialize the selected C64+C80 concat in five C32 group planes and issue one vectorized C32-blocked-to-compact-CHW pack.
+The C80 source contributes three physical C32 planes with only 16 valid lanes in the final plane; the pack writes only the 144 logical output channels.
+Its inner transfer must use strided vector loads and contiguous vector stores, not one scalar or one command per byte.

+Operator 236 is a separate DFL pattern: permutation `[0, 1, 3, 2]` transforms
+`[1, 4, 16, 2100]` to `[1, 4, 2100, 16]` immediately before Softmax.
+It remains
+part of the exact DFL Softmax pattern in Phase 5 and is not admitted by the C144 head-pack contract.
+Other permutations, depths, concat splits, dynamic shapes, batches other than one, requantizing forms, and public intermediate outputs remain rejected.
+This split preserves a fast corpus-derived path while preventing the compiler from routing arbitrary Transpose through a generic firmware tensor loop.

 YOLO-style MaxPool is implemented through the 96-byte v2 `MAXPOOL` command.
 The supported subset is static batch-1 INT8, K5/S1/P2, same input/output shape
 and quantization, no fused activation, C32-blocked internal tensors, and